smrealms/dockerize/README.md

+> [!IMPORTANT]
+> This repository is archived!
+It has been replaced by https://github.com/smrealms/smr/.

 This docker configuration allows running SMR services without needing a clone of the source code repository.
 It is intended to be used on the live game server.